dhansonTechtonic/database-mongoDB-phase/LessonPlan.md

 - [ ] **Ask about learners' previous experience/familiarity with the topic at hand**

-What do you already know about Express, axios, or postgresql?
-What do you know about setting up the environment for a full stack application?
-Have you ever built an application from the ground up?
+What do you already know about mongoose and MongoDB?
+What do you know about setting up the environment for the backend of an application and connecting to a NoSQL database?

 - [ ] **State main goal of covering this topic**

-The main goal of covering this topic is to give students practice setting up Express, axios, postgresql, and a full stack application.
+The main goal of covering this topic is to give students practice setting up MongoDB and mongoose.

 ------------------------------------------------------------------------------------------------------------------------------